 POINT DESCRIPTION Yes No NA REFERENCES COMMENTS/REF TO DOCUMENTS Resp.

 T1 Is the requirement to a training program MR §14

 documented?
 AR §21, §22, §23

 The requirements should cover what (all TOR §52

 operating conditions) and who (who

 participates in the team?).
 This can for DC: Applicable to the DC

 instance be presented in a competence

 matrix.
 A task analysis should be the basis.

 T1.1 A. Is a systematic method used to MR §5, §16, §17, §18

 document all CC tasks across all AR §21, §23

 operating conditions including

 abnormal conditions and remote

 support?
 DC: Applicable to the DC

 B. Is a systematic method used to

-document associated training needs?
+document associated training

+needs?

 C. Have operational barrier elements

 been identified, and are they

 covered by training?

-Training needs should be identified

-through a systematic process
+through a sustematic process

-covering function and task analyses.
+covering function and task analyses

 This process must be carried out

+when the overall design of the CC is

 when the overall design of the CC is

 ready, and the amount of remote